hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 * This is because virtual threads release the underlying carrier thread when I/O is performed.
 * We saw this in the sequence diagram, and it results in better throughput when tasks are I/O-heavy.
 * It also means that virtual threads will not significantly improve performance when tasks are CPU-heavy, especially when they are long-running tasks.

+**still write imperative code**

+* Virtual threads can be combined with the synchronous programming style that Java is famous for.
+(as opposed to the asynchronous programming style we have leared in the past ten years with frameworks like RxJava or Akka, for example, where you would have to learn to use an intrucate API)

+In a way, virtual threads are Java's definitive answer to both thread pooling and the asynchronous programming style.

 **not suitable for long-running CPU-intensive workloads**